Lithuania in the Eurovision Song Contest 2014: "Eurovizijos" dainų konkurso nacionalinė atranka

 "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2014.
 The competition involved a 12-week-long process that commenced on 21 December 2013 and concluded with a winning song on 23 February 2014 and a winning artist on 1 March 2014.
 The 12 shows took place at the LRT studios in Vilnius and were hosted by Simona Nainė and Arūnas Valinskas.
-The shows were broadcast on LRT televizija, LRT Lituanica and LRT Radijas as well as online via the broadcaster's website lrt.lt.
-The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.
+The shows were broadcast on LRT televizija, LRT Lituanica, and LRT Radijas, as well as online via the broadcaster's website lrt.lt.
+The final was also streamed online on the official Eurovision Song Contest website eurovision.tv.

 Format

 The Lithuanian broadcaster overhauled the format of the national final from that of previous years.
 The 2014 competition consisted of 12 shows and involved artists competing independently from songs, potentially being paired with any of the songs that were selected for the competition.
 The rules stated that composers were required to agree to the condition that their song may be offered to an artist they did not originally write the song for.
-The first show was a jubilee concert where 15 of the 20 competing artists participated in a celebration of past Lithuanian Eurovision songs and no elimination took place.
-From the second to 10th shows, the artists performed covers that related to the theme of that particular show and the potential Eurovision songs.
+The first show was a jubilee concert, where 15 of the 20 competing artists participated in a celebration of past Lithuanian Eurovision songs, and no elimination took place.
+From the second to tenth shows, the artists performed covers that related to the theme of that particular show and the potential Eurovision songs.
 The second and third show consisted of ten artists each and five were eliminated.
-During each of the fourth to 10th shows, one artist was eliminated and the remaining three artists advanced in the competition.
-Starting from the fifth show, the 16 potential Eurovision songs competed on a weekly basis and a total of 13 songs were eliminated following the 10th show, leaving three songs remaining.
-The 11th show was the competition's semi-final where only the winning song was selected from the remaining three songs, while the twelfth show was the final where the winning artist-song combination was selected from the remaining three artists.
-The format of the competition was originally set to take place over a ten-week period where four artists would participate in the final, however, an additional two elimination shows were held after LRT experienced success in the ratings with the elimination shows.
+During each of the fourth to tenth shows, one artist was eliminated, and the remaining three artists advanced in the competition.
+Starting from the fifth show, the 16 potential Eurovision songs competed on a weekly basis and a total of 13 songs were eliminated following the tenth show, leaving three songs remaining.
+The eleventh show was the competition's semi-final, where only the winning song was selected from the remaining three songs, while the twelfth show was the final, where the winning artist-song combination was selected from the remaining three artists.
+The format of the competition was originally set to take place over a ten-week period, where four artists would participate in the final; however, an additional two elimination shows were held after LRT experienced success in the ratings with the elimination shows.